Why Sharing Free Content Matters

-A Look At February: Planning for a LOVE filled Month
+A Look At May: Planning for a PATIENCE filled Month

-I will say that last month went pretty well, and our home does feel a bit more PEACEful.
-This month, our theme will be LOVE.
-We will be looking at ways that we can be more intentional in showing LOVE to others through our actions.
+I will say that last month went pretty well, and our home does feel a bit more KIND.
+This month, our theme will be PATIENCE.
+We will be looking at ways that we can be more intentional in showing PATIENCE to others through our actions.

 I’m going to take a quick look at what we have planned for the month so you can get a little idea about how all of our systems work with each other.